modernaize/lo-install/vm-docker-compose/README.md

 gcloud beta compute --project ${PROJECT} ssh --zone ${ZONE} ${INSTANCE}
 ```

-Make sure that you have sudo rights to execute the scriot without adding sudo to the commands.
+Make sure that you have sudo rights to execute the script without adding sudo to the commands.

 Your can add youself with the following command to the Docker group :